AlibabaCloudDocs/ecs/intl.en-US/API Reference/Pricing/DescribePrice.md

     "Rules": {
       "Rule": [
         {
-          "Description": "Receive a 15% discount on 1-year subscription", "RuleId": "ONE_YEAR_85_PERCENT"
+          "Description": "Receive a 15% discount on a 1-year subscription", "RuleId": "ONE_YEAR_85_PERCENT"
         }
       ]